 The World of Your Senses Exhibition shares parallel perspectives from Buddhism and Western science on sensory perception.
 From the Buddhist perspective, sight, sound, smell, taste, and touch are perceived by five consciousnesses, and the sixth consciousness is the mind.
-The original concept was envisioned by a dedicated and curiosity-filled group of thirty Tibetan Buddhist monks, living in India.
+The original concept was envisioned by a dedicated and curiosity-filled group of thirty Tibetan Buddhist monks living in India.
 The making of the exhibit was supported through a unique collaboration between the Library of Tibetan Works & Archives (LTWA), The Sager Family Foundation’s Science for Monks Program, the Smithsonian Institution, and the Exploratorium in San Francisco.
-The exhibit is a hand-painted fifteen-panel show on canvas in the traditional Tibetan thangka painting style, and woven into panels.
+The exhibit is a hand-painted, fifteen-panel show on canvas in the traditional Tibetan thangka painting style, and woven into panels.
 It deals with the five senses, the Tibetan and Western scientific perspectives.
-The World of Your Senses Exhibition is the result of many years of work growing out of directives from His Holiness the Dalai Lama and his long history engaging Western scientists in dialogue.
+The World of Your Senses Exhibition is the result of many years of work growing out of directives from His Holiness the Dalai Lama and his long history of engaging Western scientists in dialogue.

 Making the Exhibit

 Work on the exhibition began in December of 2009 at Drepung Monastery in South India during a two-week meeting of the Sager Science Leadership Institute.
 Working with museum professionals from the Smithsonian, the monks established elements of the exhibition design and, through working with staff from the Exploratorium, made hands-on activities to accompany the panels.
 In May 2010, during the next meeting of the Sager Institute, the monks again worked with staff from both the Exploratorium and the Smithsonian to finalize the layout and develop the imagery for the exhibit panels.